Loneliness: Everything from Symptoms, Definitions — and How to Feel Less Lonely

-Loneliness is one of those words that is used to describe a range of mental states or feelings, but normally it’s an emotional state that comes from feeling isolated from a certain situation.
-The key emphasis here is feeling — you can easily feel isolated from a situation or community even if you aren’t technically alone.
+Loneliness is one of those words that is used to describe a range of mental states or feelings, but normally it’s related feeling isolated from a certain situation.
+The key emphasis here is feeling — you can feel isolated from a group even if you aren’t physically apart from them.
 It’s the perception of being alone that matters.
-Let’s look at a few different ways loneliness can show up, and how you can show up for yourself and others who may be feeling isolated.
+And it can have very serious effects on your mental health.

-Currently, there’s no DSM (Diagnostic and Statistical Manual) classification for loneliness, meaning that there are no definitive criteria to “diagnose” a state of loneliness or clinical loneliness.
-The Mayo Clinic describes it as “a discrepancy between desired and perceived social connection,” which once again focuses on the sense of perception.
+Currently, there’s no DSM (Diagnostic and Statistical Manual) classification for loneliness, meaning that there are no definitive criteria to “diagnose” a state of loneliness.
+The Mayo Clinic describes it as “a discrepancy between desired and perceived social connection,” which once again focuses on the sense of isolation the person may feel.

-Simply spending time alone doesn’t necessarily mean that you are lonely — we all need some time to ourselves to recharge (see “No time for me” loneliness, above).
-That said, some ways (both familiar and surprising) that loneliness may present itself in subtle ways can include:
+Simply spending time alone doesn’t necessarily mean that you are lonely — we all need some time to ourselves to recharge.
+The ways that persistent loneliness can manifest includes:

 Low energy or brain fog